 The Drawing Room began as a storefront art studio and gallery originally located at 3260-62 23rd Street.
 This space opened in the fall of 2018, and continued its creative journey through December of 2021.
 In this space, we've put the "open studios" model into play and hosted Studio Renée Carlo as the resident artist, as well as hosted over 23 exhibitions of local artists work, various workshops, poetry readings, artist talks and live drawing events.

-Our smaller home and studio were closed for many months due to COVID and a massive renovation project that directly impacted our space and forced us to be closed.
-We finally resumed business and a full time studio practice on 23rd Street in January of 2021.
+Our smaller home and studio remained closed for several months due to COVID and a substantial renovation project that directly impacted our space, necessitating closure.
+Finally, in January of 2021, we resumed business and a full-time studio practice on 23rd Street.

-In November of 2021, we needed to re-evaluate our home on 23rd Street.
-Many hardships in 2021 forced the decision to find another permanent location.
-High rents and personal hardship forced our closure in late 2021, however the prospect of activating 780 Valencia temporarily came onto the table.
-This temporary space afforded the Drawing Room to continue curating large and inclusive exhibitions while re-invigorating that portion of Valencia through the showcasing of local art.
-Simultaneously, a permanent location was procured on Clement Street, where Studio Renée DeCarlo and our smaller boutique gallery are now located.
+In November of 2021, we found it necessary to reassess our location on 23rd Street.
+Various challenges throughout the year led us to the decision of seeking another permanent venue.
+High rents and personal hardships ultimately compelled us to close our doors in late 2021.
+However, the possibility of temporarily activating 780 Valencia emerged as an option.
+This temporary space allowed The Drawing Room to continue curating large and inclusive exhibitions while revitalizing that section of Valencia through the display of local art.

 Concurrently, we secured a permanent location on Clement Street, where Studio Renée DeCarlo and our smaller boutique gallery now reside.